openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Available methods
 """""""""""""""""

 There are two types of processes that require different AOI inputs, depending on the way the module is created and where the core processes are done: directly in a `SEPAL instance <../modules/index.html#start-instance-manually>`__ or in GEE.
-Although both interfaces look exactly the same, the methods and inner data sources might vary, such as the administrative definitions.
+Although both interfaces appear to be the same, the methods and internal data sources may vary, such as administrative definitions.

 Administrative definitions
 """"""""""""""""""""""""""

-Similar to the previously mentioned :ref:`Recipe AOI selector <recipe_aoi>`, the Module AOI uses the `FAO GAUL GEE <https://developers.google.com/earth-engine/datasets/catalog/FAO_GAUL_2015_level0>`__ boundaries for GEE and the `GADM 3.6 <https://gadm.org/data.html>`__ features for local processes.
+Similar to the previously mentioned :ref:`Recipe AOI selector <recipe_aoi>`, the module AOI uses `FAO GAUL GEE <https://developers.google.com/earth-engine/datasets/catalog/FAO_GAUL_2015_level0>`__ boundaries for GEE and `GADM 3.6 <https://gadm.org/data.html>`__ features for local processes.
 However, in this case, the tool allows you to recurse at a maximum second administrative level.
 The available sources are the following:

 GEE
 ###